QTC-UMD/rydiqule/paper/paper.md

 It effectively reduces the Doppler-averaging integration along that single dimension to two diagonalizations, avoiding velocity sampling that dimension, and enabling a general, analytic result.
 For example, a two-dimensional Doppler-average only needs to be numerically sampled along one axis, with the other performed analytically.
-This reduction in dimensionality results in over an order of magnitude reduction in calculation time while returning significantly higher accuracy solutions, with the added benefit of lower memory footprint over RydIQule's current implementation.
+This reduction in dimensionality gives a fundamental improvement to the time complexity of the calculation (over an order of magnitude) while simultaneously returning higher accuracy results.
+It also has the added benefit of a smaller memory footprint than RydIQule's original implementation, which is explicitly space inefficient to avoid interpreter overhead and thereby optimize computational speed.
-Experimental support for 1D solves only was released in version 2.0.0, with RydIQule v2.1.0 providing full support.
+Experimental support for 1D solves was released in version 2.0.0, with RydIQule v2.1.0 providing full support.

 # Related Packages and Work